dimanikulin/dimanikulin/README.md

 Interesting technologies include **Cloud**, **IoT**, **Data Platforms**, **Devops**, and **Architecture**.

+# Projects are currently occupying most of my time
 If you would ask me **what projects are currently occupying most of my time?** my answers will be
 - I am currently learning software architecture and
 - I am looking to collaborate on developing [my product](https://github.com/dimanikulin/fva) because the development is in a hot stage.